bernester/a11y-toolkit/src/posts/advanced clickable button area.md

 ---
-title: Clickable button area advanced
+title: Advanced clickable button area
 description: Buttons should have a clickable area of min.
 44x44px
 date: '2024-4-10'
 categories: